Getting Your Bike Ready for Winter Storage

 Apply Lubricant to Moving Parts

-If you’re planning on storing your bike for a while and being unable to ride it, it might be a good idea to get a quality lubricant and lube moving parts.
-This is because as they sit over time, pivotal joints can become rusted or stuck, especially if they haven’t had a proper cleaning beforehand (you saw where I said clean your bike up there, right?).
+If you’re planning on storing your bike for a while and being unable to ride it, getting quality lubricant and lube moving parts might be a good idea.
+As they sit over time, pivotal joints can become rusted or stuck, especially if they haven’t correctly cleaned beforehand (you saw where I said clean your bike up there, right?).
 A good lubricant can keep all your parts moving even after months of storage.
 Consider lubricating parts such as the controls and cables.

-Never forget to inspect your bike after storage to ensure everything is working properly before you get your bike back on the road.
-Also remember to store your bike safely—keeping it covered, out of sight, and protected from potential theft is essential.
-Winterizing your bike isn’t the most fun thing to do with your motorcycle, but it’s important to keep it safely stored and ready for you when better weather rolls around!
+Never forget to inspect your bike after storage to ensure everything works correctly before you get it back on the road.
+Also, remember to store your bike safely—keeping it covered, out of sight, and protected from potential theft is essential.
+Winterizing your bike isn’t the most fun thing to do with your motorcycle, but keeping it safely stored and ready for you when better weather rolls around is essential!

 Permit.Bike is singularly devoted to the purpose of providing an easy-to-learn and simple approach to the act of riding.